bigbyrus/SHA-256/README.md

 # SHA-256 FSM (SystemVerilog)

 This project implements a simplified SHA-256 hashing algorithm using a finite state machine in SystemVerilog.
-It is designed to process 512-bit message blocks to compute a 256-bit hash, following the core structure of the SHA-256.
+It is designed to process 512-bit message blocks to compute a 256-bit hash.

 ## Features